alexanderwe/World-Clock_app/README.md

 # World-Clock_app
-Simple web ap to display the date of four time zones.
+Simple web app to display the date of four time zones.
+# Time zones
+- Berlin
+- Tokyo
+- New York
+- Sydney